 The Idlewild Foundation has committed to helping in the ministry area of foster care.
 We have established Fund 1:27 to allow you to join us in this service to children who are at risk.
 Fund 1:27 is based scripturally on:

 Being a foster parent can be so difficult and so lacking in support that fully 50% of families who become licensed to be foster parents take one placement and stop!
-This is a ministry area at Idlewild and in the Tampa Bay region where the Foundation felt we can make the greatest kingdom impact, and help the children so loved by Jesus at the same time.
+This is a ministry area at Idlewild and in the Tampa Bay region where the Trustees of the Foundation felt they can make the greatest kingdom impact, and help the children so loved by Jesus at the same time (Psalm 68:5).
 Idlewild helps many families with more than seventy foster children and the Foundation intends to boost that support, increase the reach of that support, and have this ministry serve as an outreach to families with spiritual as well as financial and emotional needs.

 Join us in this support.
 Our goal is to raise $127,000 each year for this ministry in Fund 1:27.
 We can do this with 1,000 donations of $127.
 This is a lot, but with this money, we can improve the support for the foster families served.

-Join us and watch as the families participating in this ministry and the families helping them receive additional support in many forms – including TBRI® therapy, counseling, training, welcome home packages, financial aid, scholarships for sports, family annual passes to ZooTampa and the Florida Aquarium, as well as eligibility for scholarships for vocational and undergraduate education can be a challenge
+Join us and watch as the families participating in this ministry and the families helping them receive additional support in many forms – including:

 Annual recreation passes